Cascadia Wild

 Senior Tracking Leader Qualifications

-• Completion of at least two seasons as a Tracking Leader
+• Completion of at least three seasons as a Tracking Leader

 • CyberTracker Track and Sign Evaluation: Level 3 or higher